Medically reviewed by Mary Lucas, RN

 To deal with occasional bouts of insomnia, many people turn to over-the-counter antihistamines such as diphenhydramine, the active ingredient in Benadryl®.

-However, antihistamines like Benadryl generally aren’t the best option for treating insomnia.
+However, they aren’t the best option for treating insomnia.

 Not only are they less effective than other sleep aids, but they may also be more likely to lower your sleep quality and cause certain side effects.